AshitMilne/Planet-III/semper-idem/Prehistoric Ledger.md

-**Kings of the Wild Frontier**

-Physical strength, power and endurance and tactical skill with sabretooth tigers isn’t equally distributed and P[areto](https://en.wikipedia.org/wiki/Pareto_distribution) implies that generally a small subset of natural leaders accounted for assuring the majority of *security* needs and managing existential risk - a record of behaviour reflecting trustworthiness, integrity and fairness imbued a quality of early noblesse oblige for these paternalistic authoritarians.
-But leadership at the base layer was always subjected to close scrutiny and *dynamically meritocratic* - circumstances demanded it and there was too much at stake.
-Contenders for leadership would have appeared but the merit of their challenge was subject to the collective's transparent observations and at the same time, proteges watched and learned - *all,* regardless of age demanded that objective real collective benefit was actualized by leaders - they had a continual need to prove their stake.
-Those with social credit in the group aligned and those with emergent (say, the young) or otherwise non-material credit (the dim but strong or kind perhaps) followed.
-Those without any credit are the ones who woke up to find everyone gone, got rocked (*slashed*).

-Nothing that constituted the art and science of leadership was hoarded - leaders with social credit were expected to share information freely to enable collective security now and into the future.
-In these small closely knit communities  an easy give and take allowed productivity to grow on a bedrock of collective security.
-These 'Kings of the Wild Frontier' were adamant about one thing - the self-preservation and security of their own tribe; in circumstances that did not permit utter transparency - an encounter with complete strangers - they were *never* 'defence first' - diplomacy and collaborative collectivism was not top of mind.
-Xenophobia, whether we care to admit it was once (and in certain circumstances still is) a feature and not a bug.
-While it wasn't a 'defence first' the posture may reasonably called a 'robust bias towards self-defence necessitated by ambiguous circumstances' (or 'shoot first, ask questions later').
-There were variances of course, and at times it was just kill or enslave their foes and take everything (the Māori* arriving on Pitcairn as Jared Diamond relates)

 Over time the yield to the collectives that survived (those that 'adapted to strangers well') was manifested as more time and less pain - longer healthier happy lives - not the pursuit but the instant manifestation of happiness.
 This was a dynamic state of affairs - where behaviour was transparent to all - consensus on governance was created through a *democratic* sorting mechanism that weighted credibility based on transparent observation by all.
 [In Guns, Germs, And Stee](https://www.amazon.ca/Guns-Germs-Steel-Fates-Societies/dp/0393354326/ref=sr_1_1?sr=8-1)l, Jared Diamond explains:

 Band organization is often described as "egalitarian": there is no formalized social stratification into upper and lower classes, no formalized or hereditary leadership, and no formalized monopolies of information and decision making.
-However, the term "egalitarian" should not be taken to mean that all band members are equal in prestige and contribute equally to decisions. *Rather the term merely means that any band "leadership" is informal and acquired through qualities such as personality, strength, intelligence, and fighting skills*." (italics my own).
+However, the term "egalitarian" should not be taken to mean that all band members are equal in prestige and contribute equally to decisions.
+Rather the term merely means that any band "leadership" is informal and acquired through qualities such as personality, strength, intelligence, and fighting skills.

-**Back to the Future**

 In Graeber's gathering or in any community (or say kibbutzim - a modern equivalent) that data was the know-how required to survive and hopefully, eventually thrive and it's rooted in a sense of what objectively works and comes from people with skill, experience and virtue that bestows legitimacy.
 They are nodes that secure the network - their tribe - and data of the highest most meaningful value is passed through them.
 Their reward is first and foremost a thriving community, a sense of purpose and prestige.

+---

+*RISC = Reduced Instruction Set Computer.
+Call this a rationalized operating system that is smart-contract enabled to pair-off or 'level' countervailing instructions to recover value lost as a negative externality (heat, emissions, noise all of which serve to bring forward end-of-life)